toddhodes/AnimationThrowdown/README.md

 stones: 32500
 ```

 These can be ignored.
 They are run from the Makefile.
-Don't bother running them separately.
+Don't bother running them separately:

 -  get-cards
 -  get-deck